 - Full company details of the company claiming to have a contract with you, country of registration, full name of company, company number and registered company address.

-- Details of any ADR scheme available to you should they refuse to give you a full refund.
+- Details of the company’s disputes procedure, including any ADR scheme available to you should they refuse to give you a full refund.

 Remember that under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013, the burden of proof rests with the service provider and not with you.
 You don’t have to prove you didn’t subscribe, they have to prove that you did!